Bell Springs Formation

 Bibliography

-- The Dinosauria, 2nd edition, 1–880.
+- ; , and .
+2004.
+The Dinosauria, 2nd edition, 1–880.
 Berkeley: University of California Press.
 Accessed 2019-02-21.
-ISBN 0-520-24209-2 ; , and .
-2004.
+ISBN 0-520-24209-2

-- Bulletin of the Geological Society of America 42.
-284–285. , and .
+- , and .
 1932.
 Footprint records from Cretaceous, Triassic, and Pennsylvanian.
+Bulletin of the Geological Society of America 42.
+284–285.

 This article is issued from Wikipedia.
 The text is licensed under Creative Commons - Attribution - Sharealike.
 Additional terms may apply for the media files.